img88/ALPR_IndonesiaPlateNumber_ComputerVision/README.md

 - Tensorflow 2.4.0

 ## Test Image Requirements
-- Resolution 2560 x 1920
+- Resolution 2560 x 1920 pixels
 - Daylight
 - The vehicle is +- 1 meter from the camera
 - I give you 5 test images

 ## How to Run
 - Open mainProgram.py
-- Change the test image path with the same image requirement
+- Change the test image path with the same image requirements

 ## Retrain
 - Unzip dataset.zip